frau-sma/homebrew-bookloupe/README.md

 First, you obviously need to install [Homebrew][homebrew].
 They have a big “Install Homebrew” heading on their homepage, with the command you need to paste/type into your terminal.
 You can disregard the explanations above that heading if you're a non-technical person.

 You also need Xcode (and/or its command-line tools), which is provided by Apple.
 It's on the App Store.
-If you need help with this, see the “Requirements” section on [this Homebrew wiki page](https://github.com/mxcl/homebrew/wiki/Installation).
+If you need help with this, see the [this Homebrew wiki page](https://github.com/mxcl/homebrew/wiki/Installation#requirements).

 Make sure that both the Xcode command-line tools and Homebrew are up to date.
 If you just installed them, ignore this.